binarylogic/authlogic/README.md

 ### 1.b.
 Overview

-It introduces a new type of model.
+Authlogic introduces a new type of model.
 You can have as many as you want, and name them whatever you want, just like your other models.
-In this example, we want to authenticate with the User model, which is inferred by the name:
+In this example, we want to authenticate with our `User` model, which is inferred from the name:

 ```ruby
 class UserSession < Authlogic::Session::Base